 Ellis W. Carter

-... and others who may not yet be on our radar
+... and others who may not yet be on the radar

-Please contact us by commenting on any of the blog entries or by e-mailing us at email@example.com.
+Please contact me by commenting on any of the blog entries or by e-mailing me at firstname.lastname@example.org.